Type Declarations

 }import { Class } from "bootsharp/foo/bar";

-Class.baz();You can control how the C#-side namespace path resolves to the generated module path with the Space and Name options in preferences.
+Class.baz();You can control how the C#-side namespace and type names resolve to the generated module and node names with the rename attributes.

 Configuring Type Mappings